 Computer User Support Specialist

 People working as Computer User Support Specialists help users make the most out of their workdays by identifying technical problems with a customer focus.
-Considered a short certificate, you can gain a Computer User Support Specialist (13 credits) credential in as little as 1 semester.
-With a career in this field, you would be busy at work assisting computer users with login difficulties and operating system and software malfunctions through phone, email, or in-person visits.
+Considered a short certificate, you can gain a Computer User Support Specialist (13 credits) credential in as little as one semester.
+With a career in this field, you would be busy assisting computer users with login difficulties and operating system and software malfunctions through phone, email, or in-person visits.

 What do Computer Support Specialists do?

 As a computer help desk support professional, you'll be an essential part of your organization.
 You'll work with the IT department to help employees that require computer hardware and software upgrades to be connected, efficient, and productive.
 Computer User Support Specialists prioritize individual detailed technical assistance for computer users to satisfy that measure.
 Their primary function is to provide problem-resolve, whether in person, by phone, online chat, or by email through IT departments or call centers around the clock.

 IT Support Technicians work on regular network maintenance, resolving hardware and software operation issues, diagnosing and configuring systems, system setup and software installation, developing training materials and providing end-user instruction, evaluating and testing software and hardware for compatibility and integrity, interfacing with vendors, and management reporting.